These Words

-"These Words" (also known as "These Words (I Love You, I Love You)") is a song by British singer-songwriter Natasha Bedingfield.
+"These Words" (also known as "These Words (I Love You, I Love You)") is a song by British singer and songwriter Natasha Bedingfield.
 It was written by Steve Kipner, Andrew Frampton, Wayne Wilkins and Bedingfield for her 2004 debut album, Unwritten.
 The song is the album's opening track, and was released as its second single.
-"These Words" details Bedingfield's lack of inspiration and her reaction to pressure from her record label to produce a hit song.
+"These Words" details Bedingfield's lack of inspiration and her reaction to pressure from her record label to produce a successful song.

 "These Words" was released as the album's second international single and as the lead single in North America.
-The single sold well, reached the top forty worldwide, and topped the charts in both Ireland and the United Kingdom.
-It was certified platinum in the United States and Australia, and was nominated for "Best British Single" at the 2005 BRIT Awards.
-The song was very well received by music critics, and was frequently cited as a highlight of the album.
+The single topped the charts in Ireland, Poland and the United Kingdom while reaching the top 10 in Australia, Austria, Croatia, Germany, Hungary, the Netherlands, New Zealand, Norway, Sweden, and Switzerland.
+It was certified platinum in the Australia, New Zealand, and the United Kingdom, and was nominated for Best British Single at the 2005 BRIT Awards.
+The song was very well received by music critics, and was frequently deemed a highlight of the album.

 Background and writing

-Bedingfield began recording her debut album in mid-2003, following the signing of a recording contract with Sony BMG earlier that year.
+Natasha Bedingfield began recording her debut album Unwritten in mid-2003, following the signing of a recording contract with Sony BMG earlier that year.
 She was determined not to be shaped into "some music biz pigeonhole" and wanted to write songs that were "organic, different and real".
 Bedingfield began collaborating with Steve Kipner, Andrew Frampton and Wayne Wilkins in London and Los Angeles, but their sessions were largely unproductive due to Bedingfield's writer's block and the pressure that she felt to produce a hit song.
 Frustrated, she began to sing "I love you, I love you, I love you" over and over.
 She was at "wit's end and just wanted to say what I meant in a simple way, without using all those flowery words."
-The line that Bedingfield sang out of frustration became the song's hook and its subject matter inspired by her real life difficulty writing a love song.
+The line that Bedingfield sang out of frustration became the song "These Words"' hook and its subject matter inspired by her real life difficulty writing a love song.